-The Zebra Migration Research Project started in 2008.
-This project aims to increase our understanding of the second longest zebra migration in Africa.
+The Zebra Migration Research Project started in 2008 and is ongoing.
+The project aims to increase our understanding of the second longest zebra migration in Africa.

 The zebra migration was discovered unexpectedly during field work for Okavango Herbivore Research.
 A proportion of the GPS collared zebra migrated from the Okavango Delta at the onset of the rains.
 They travelled 290km to the Makgadikgadi grasslands to the south-east, joining the large herds of resident Makgadikgadi zebra and wildebeest.
 At the end of the wet season, once the last of the seasonal water holes dried up they walked back to the Okavango Delta.
 At a 580km round-trip this is the second longest intact zebra migration in Africa.

 The migration is interesting for both its biology, terrestrial migrations are increasingly rare due to habitat fragmentation, and its implications for conservation biology across Africa, the migration could only recently have restarted due to its route being blocked by a veterinary cordon fence and is thus of interest in relation to wildlife corridor and Transfrontier parks.

 1. Determine how the migratory route varies annually.